JackKelly/JackKelly.github.io/about.md

 I had been excited by filmmaking since my teens so it seemed natural to try to make a living making environmental films.
 I had a lot of fun [working on a wide variety of films](/films); but it turned out to be almost impossible to make a living making environmental films.

 So I went back to my geeky AI-inspired roots and did the [Computing Science MSc at Imperial](https://www.imperial.ac.uk/study/pg/computing/computing-science/), with the explicit aim of using AI to mitigate climate change.
-The MSc was a huge amount of fun so I applied to do a PhD on energy disaggregation, which I also thoroughly enjoyed.
+The MSc was a huge amount of fun!
+For my end-of-year research project, I proposed an energy disaggregation project, which I really enjoyed so I applied to do a PhD on energy disaggregation.
 After my PhD, I did a post-doc (based at Imperial but paid for by the lovely folks at EDF Energy) looking at how to help the disaggregation field evolve rapidly.

+During my PhD, I also became fascinated by getting kids excited about engineering (by doing "making" workshops); and in open-science.

 However, [the last paper I wrote during my PhD](https://arxiv.org/abs/1605.00962) showed that there really isn't much good evidence that disaggregated energy bills encourage people to save energy.
 So I decided to shift my focus away from disaggregation.